zeromq/clrzmq4/README.md

 ﻿
 **ZeroMQ C# namespace**

-Hello World.
+Hello.
 I've made a new ZeroMQ namespace for .NET Framework 4+ and mono 3+.

 ZeroMQ is built AnyCPU, to run on Windows (VC2010) and on GNU/Linux (C 4.8.2), i386 and amd64.